catalinaescalona/greendevs/SQL_TESTING.md

 * The vote is contained within the Votes Table and is linked to the correct poll.
 * The vote is added to the total number of votes collected for a specific poll.

-<br></br>

-## <ins>Table #3</ins>

-### Table Name:

-Users Table

-### Description:

-This table stores individual user information.

-### Table Fields:

-* user_id - primary key
-* username - login id for user authentication
-* email - user email address
-* password - user password
-* user_created - vote timestamp

-### Table verification tests

-* User registration test
-* User authentication test
-* Username/email validity test
-* Password hashing test

-### Data access test pre-conditions:

-* The website and data are functional and properly configured.
-* A connection to the database is established.

-### Test steps:

-* Create a new user and enter it into the Users Table.
-* Retrieve the new user from the Users Table using an SQL query.

-### Expected result:

-* Entering the new user into the Users Table works without errors.
-* The SQL query retrieves the correct new user from the Users Table.

-### Actual result:

-* The new user is entered into the Users Table successfully.
-* The SQL query retrieves the correct new user from the Users Table.

-### Status:

-Pass

-### Notes:

-This test confirms that new users are correctly entered into and retrieved from the Users Table.

-### Post-conditions:

-* The new user is contained within the Users Table.
-* The new user is successfully registered in the system.